 Can I Try It Before I Subscribe?

 Our first year of publication was free so poke around the archives to get a feel for the place (anything pre-May 2022).
-We’ve linked to some of our most memorable pieces from that time to give you a sense for how we analyze problems and how we communicate the results of that analysis.
-If you like what you read, consider joining the Coop as a paid subscriber!
-We’re thousands of happy subscribers strong and we’d love to make room for you, too.
+Below we’ve also linked a handful of favorites that can be read in full.
+If you like what you read, consider joining the Coop as a paid subscriber.
+We’re thousands of happy readers strong and we’d love to make room for you, too.

 Thank you for reading!